Key Stage 2

 animals, living things and their habitats, evolution and inheritance.

 Take part in a series of teambuilding challenges for your group that will help develop positive relationships, build social and communication skills and grow confidence!
 Activities subject to change depending on the age group and season.

 - Develop teamwork and communication

-In our Madagascar Schoolhouse, next to the lemurs and goats, pupils discover the unique species of the world’s fourth largest island, and play the deforestation game.
-They explore a Madagascan village, solving clues in an interactive trail and meet a Madagascan creepy crawly.
+In our Madagascar schoolhouse, next to the lemurs and goats, pupils discover the unique species of the world’s fourth largest island, and play the deforestation game.
+Then they explore a Madagascan village, solving clues in an interactive trail.

 - Identify Madagascar location, habitats and some animals

 - Describe causes of habitat destruction and why some species are endangered

 - Suggest why it is important to conserve habitat in Madagascar and at home